robenkleene/audio-references/ableton-push/ableton-push-step-sequencer.md

 Each pad plays the note at a different velocity.

+You can hold a step (or multiple steps) in the step sequencer and tap a velocity to set that step's velocity.

 ## Loop Selector

 - To play an entire loop, press the first and the last loop pads simultaneously